slatedocs/slate/source/includes/_persons.md

 Updates an existing person with `person_id` with the supplied parameters.
 Only attributes that need to be changed must be passed in.

-**Note:**

-If you are looking to add an existing person to a list, please check the [List Entries](#list-entries) section of the API.

-If you are trying to add a new email or organization to a person, the existing values for `emails` and `organization_ids` must also be supplied as parameters.

 ### Path Parameters

 | Parameter | Type    | Required | Description                                           |